hellohaptik/docs_haptik/docs/bot-builder/basic/multiple-languages.md

 What it means is that internally, the chat collection, messages, etc. everything is new and not shared with the data of other language (business).
 Same applies for Taskbox as well because English and Hindi are 2 different businesses, the tasks in Hindi and tasks in English are completely independent.

     Support for creating Businesses with language support isn't on *mogambo* yet.
-But it can be easily created from the backend.
+Mogambo changes are a work in progress.

 **2. Bot Building**